A New Class of Relations for Homogeneous Symmetric Polynomials: Introduction

-In this manuscript we show that this relation is valid for the whole class of homogeneous symmetric polynomials that can be expressed by the complete Bell polynomials.
+In this manuscript we demonstrate that this relation is valid for the whole class of homogeneous symmetric polynomials that can be expressed by the complete Bell polynomials.
 We then generalize it to {\it arbitrary} homogeneous symmetric polynomials.
-In addition to the relation (\ref{Bernoulli_lin_polynomials}) we establish a weaker result valid for $k \ge m$ when all $y_i = 1$.
-We also report a discovery of a new type of nonlinear relations for the Bernoulli numbers.
+In addition we describe the analog of the relation (\ref{Bernoulli_lin_polynomials}) for $n \ge m$.
+We also report a new type of nonlinear relations for the Bernoulli numbers.